-Ad Hoc mode requires that the SSID, network authentication, and encryption key settings are identically configured on all computers in the Ad Hoc network.
+Ad Hoc mode requires that the SSID (service set identifier), network authentication, and encryption key settings are identically configured on all computers in the Ad Hoc network.

-(See Figure A-2)
+Access Point (Infrastructure) Mode (See Figure A-2)

 Infrastructure mode refers to a wireless network architecture in which devices communicate with wireless or wired network devices by communicating through an Access Point.
-In infrastructure mode, wireless devices can communicate with each other or can communicate with a wired network.
+In infrastructure mode, wireless devices can communicate with each other or with a wired network.
 Corporate wireless networks operate in infrastructure mode because they require access to the wired LAN in order to access computers, devices, and services such as file servers, printers, and databases.